menzerath/is-my-website-down/README.md

 Type `java -jar IMWD.jar http://website.com` (URL only) to start a single Check on the Console.
 This will only return the Check-Result and nothing more.

+There is (for example) [a Python-Script](https://github.com/MarvinMenzerath/PiFace/blob/master/imwd.py) for the Raspberry Pi Add-On "PiFace", which displays the Check-Result on the Display.

 ##### Get Help
 Type `java -jar IMWD.jar --help` and you will get some help.